html-graph/html-graph.github.io/content/tutorials/_index.md

 title: Edges Customization
 ---

-## Edges Customization
+## Tutorials

-While nodes can be easily customized using HTML and CSS, edges offer similar customization capabilities through SVG and CSS.

-The following tutorials cover common edge customization scenarios:
+The following tutorials explain how to implement common scenarios for graph visualization.

 ### [Interactive Edges](interactive-edges)